Treatments by breast cancer stage

 Stage 1 treatment options

 This is a very early stage of the disease.
 The cancer has not spread beyond the breast at all, so you have a number of good treatments to choose from.
-More than 9 out of 10 women diagnosed with stage 1 breast cancer live for more than five years, says Cancer Research UK.
+Almost all (99%) women diagnosed with stage 1 breast cancer live for more than five years, says Cancer Research UK.
 This does not mean that these women will only live five years.
 Doctors just measure success rates for cancer treatment by seeing how women are faring five years after treatment.
 Women usually do well with a combination of treatments.
 Here are the basic options:

 - Surgery is standard.
 Since the tumour is still small, you may have a lumpectomy.
 With this procedure, just the tumour and some of the surrounding tissue are removed.
 Some women have a mastectomy and the whole breast is removed.
 In both cases, the surgeon is likely to take out one or more of the lymph nodes.
 After a mastectomy, you might choose to have breast reconstruction surgery.
 Surgery treats the diseased area we know about.
 The other treatments of radiotherapy, chemotherapy and/or hormone therapy are considered "adjuvant" (added) treatments for occult (or hidden) disease.
 They are used to reduce the risk of breast cancer recurrence